Argyle-Software/kyber/readme.md

 [![Crates](https://img.shields.io/crates/v/pqc-kyber)](https://crates.io/crates/pqc-kyber)
 [![Docs](https://docs.rs/pqc-kyber/badge.svg)](https://docs.rs/pqc-kyber)

 A pure rust implementation of Kyber that compiles to Wasm.
-This is a translation of the third round optimized submission written in C. Modifications may still occur in the near future.
-Please use at your own risk and read the [security considerations](#Security_Considerations) section.
+This is a translation of the reference repo written in C. Modifications may still occur in the near future.
+Please read the [security considerations](#Security_Considerations) section before using.

 ---